 Healthcare providers often begin by prescribing a topical antifungal (ointment or cream) such as miconazole, ketoconazole or clotrimazole to be used on the nipples.
-Many will begin by prescribing a cream formulation containing an antifungal called miconazole powder, in addition to an antibacterial and a corticosteroid.
-This prescription is sometimes called "Dr. Jack Newman's All-Purpose Nipple Ointment" or "APNO cream".
 If topical treatment has been tried and is unsuccessful, a systemic or oral antifungal like fluconazole, may be prescribed.
 It is important to follow the prescription instructions.
 Treatment is usually needed for two weeks or longer, even if the symptoms disappear sooner.